-INTELECTUAL PROPERTY RIGHTS (IPR): Nicaragua has a specific law (318) on Plant Variety Protection that establishes the standards to protect the rights of natural and legal persons that have created, discovered or developed new plant varieties either by natural mean sor genetic manipulation.
+INTELLECTUAL PROPERTY RIGHTS (IPR): Nicaragua has a specific law (318) on Plant Variety Protection that establishes the standards to protect the rights of natural and legal persons that have created, discovered or developed new plant varieties either by natural means or genetic manipulation.
 Please click here for more information.

 CARTAGENA PROTOCOL RATIFICATION: Nicaragua is signatory of the Cartagena Protocol on Biosafety to the Convention on Biological Diversity.
-It ratified the protocol on August 28, 2002, and entered into force in September 2003.
+It ratified the protocol on August 28, 2002 and entered into force in September 2003.

-INTERNATIONAL TREATIES/FORA: Nicaragua is a member of several international organizations including Codex Alimentarius, OIE, COP-MOP and IPPC.
+INTERNATIONAL TREATIES/FORA: Nicaragua is a member of several international organizations including Codex, the International Plant Protection Convention, and the World Organization for Animal Health.